mjosaarinen/hqc-py/README.md

 To change the test target (HQC-192 etc), change the last line in `hqc.py`

-I've also unit-tested the decoders with an artificially large number of errors (Reed-Solomun up to "delta" errors, etc.) and those should be working fine.
+I've also unit-tested the decoders with an artificially large number of errors (Reed-Solomun up to "delta" errors, etc.), and those should be working fine.
 The decoding algorithms are, of course, very elementary ones in this implementation, and no effort is made for constant time, etc.